quentinbacquele/phylogenetic_analysis/README.md

 3. **Gaussian Mixture Model (GMM):** An unsupervised GMM with **8 components** was fitted on the 37-dimensional PC space.
 The optimal number of clusters (8) was determined using AIC and BIC criteria.

 4. **Soft Clustering:** The GMM assigns each song bout a posterior probability of belonging to each of the 8 clusters (`gmm_prob_0` to `gmm_prob_7`).
 The `gmm_cluster` column indicates the most likely cluster (highest probability).

-## Phylogenetic tree

-A single pruned consensus tree (Newick format) is provided, matching the 1,303 species in both datasets.

-The tree was derived from the BirdTree consensus tree (Jetz et al. 2012) by matching species names directly or via synonyms, then pruning to retain only matched species.
-It is fully bifurcating and ready for use with phylogenetic comparative methods.